photon-hq/advanced-imessage-http-proxy/README.md

 Server runs at `http://localhost:3000`.
 Swagger docs at `http://localhost:3000/swagger`.

+> **Note**: The examples below use the centrally hosted endpoint `https://imessage-swagger.photon.codes`.
+If you're self-hosting, replace with your own URL (e.g., `http://localhost:3000`).

 ### Authentication

 Generate a token from your Advanced iMessage Kit server URL and API key: